Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 _[Phase 3] Shimmer Governance Vote announcement:_

 _The proposal [unique identifier and title] has reached soft consensus by the community in the governance forum phase 2 poll [link to the phase 2 poll].
-It has fulfilled all requirements to be presented to the community in a governance vote using the Shimmer Firefly Wallet._
+It has fulfilled all requirements to be presented to the community in a governance vote._

 _The vote in your Shimmer Firefly Wallet will begin on [date and time in UTC] with a seven-day pre-vote phase during which you can cast your vote before the counting phase begins._